 Unfortunately, we all tend to make these types of decisions for one reason or another.
 At times you might over-commit to something or you might fall into instant gratification traps.
 These are all decisions that you cannot afford to make because they pull you away from the areas that you should be focusing on.
 However, we all do this.
 We all fall into the trap of making decisions that we simply cannot afford to make, and as a result, we become overwhelmed, miserable or unhappy in the long-run because we are not living in accordance with our highest priorities and values.

 Then on the flip-side, there are the decisions that we cannot afford not to make.
 For instance, helping out a loved-one in need falls into this category of decision-making.
 It doesn’t really matter what other priorities we have at the time because helping out a loved-one is aligned with some of our highest values and it, therefore, becomes a major priority.

 Reaching a Balance

 Reaching a state-of-balance will of course not happen overnight.
 However, by working through your core values, by clarifying your needs, wants, desires, priorities, goals, personal standards and expectations, you will have the necessary foundations in place to help improve your decision-making process.
-This therefore suggests that the journey toward improving your ability to make effective decisions begins internally.
-It begins with an understanding of the priority level of exactly what it is you want, and then building your life around those things.
+This, therefore, suggests that the journey toward improving your ability to make effective decisions begins internally.
+It begins with an understanding of the priority level of exactly what it is you want and then build your life around those things.